Seth Bogart (album): Track information

 Seth Bogart opens with the lo-fi "Hollywood Squares", which laments the honoring and social climbing of celebrities in Los Angeles.
 It contains distorted guitars, basic drum rhythms and tongue-in-cheek lyrical content, with the song compared by one reviewer to a more "produced" Japandroids track.

 "Eating Makeup" was inspired by an episode of the TLC series My Strange Addiction, which contained a testimony by a woman named Brittoni who described eating makeup as "craving of your favorite kind of candy bar."
 As a reviewer described "Eating Makeup": "What begins as a lick or a curiosity turns into a full-blown obsession, and all of a sudden, you're sprawled in the center of Sephora, covered in opened concealer.
 Eventually, Bogart concludes gleefully, 'everybody's eating makeup'".

 "Forgotten Fantazy" deals with how someone's own true personality is removed by another person's vision about what a perfect lover should be: "It's hard for me to know what you need/ I'm your forgotten fantazy."
-It is instrumentally driven by a restrained synthesizer line that, according to Jeremy Gordon of Pitchfork Media, may have been taken from a loading screen of an old NES game.
+It is instrumentally driven by a restrained synthesizer line that, according to Jeremy Gordon of Pitchfork, may have been taken from a loading screen of an old NES game.
 Bogart described the lyrical content in a magazine interview: "When it comes down to it, Forgotten Fantazy is a song about S&M. It's about non-satisfaction.
 Un-satisfaction.
 Satisfaction going out of style.
 Nothing ever being enough.
 The possible pleasures that control your sex drive no matter how bad you try to resist.
 Being tied up and disconnecting from reality.
 Confusing pain and pleasure, and pleasure and pain.
 It's a love song."
 The song is followed in the album's track listing by "Smash the TV", which is about the narrator's attraction to someone he only sees on a television show.
 As MTV News wrote, the album "puts kitsch and queerness at the fore" with songs like the R&B ballad "Lubed", which includes instruments such as a mesmeric synthesizer riff playing over a piano and "melodic distortions".
 Described by Bogart as "the most Radio Disney song I’ve ever written", "Club With Me" involves the narrator dancing by himself at a club with a song he wrote himself playing.